milvus-io/bootcamp/bootcamp/tutorials/integration/milvus_and_n8n.md

 # Getting Started with Milvus and n8n

-## Introduction to n8n
+## Introduction to n8n and the Milvus Vector Store Node

 [n8n](https://n8n.io/) is a powerful open-source workflow automation platform that allows you to connect various applications, services, and APIs together to create automated workflows without coding.
-With its node-based visual interface, n8n enables users to build complex automation processes by simply connecting nodes that represent different services or actions. n8n differentiates itself from other automation tools by being self-hostable, highly extensible, and offering both fair-code and enterprise licensing options.
+With its node-based visual interface, n8n enables users to build complex automation processes by simply connecting nodes that represent different services or actions.
+It is self-hostable, highly extensible, and supports both fair-code and enterprise licensing.

-## Milvus Vector Store Node in n8n
+The **Milvus Vector Store** node in n8n integrates [Milvus](https://milvus.io/) into your automation workflows.
+This allows you to perform semantic search, power retrieval-augmented generation (RAG) systems, and build intelligent AI applications—all within the n8n ecosystem.

-The Milvus Vector Store node in n8n enables seamless integration of Milvus vector database capabilities into the automation workflows.
-This integration allows leveraging Milvus's high-performance vector search capabilities within n8n's workflow ecosystem, making it ideal for building AI-powered applications, retrieval-augmented generation (RAG) systems, and semantic search solutions.
+> This documentation is primarily based on the official [n8n Milvus Vector Store documentation](https://docs.n8n.io/integrations/builtin/cluster-nodes/root-nodes/n8n-nodes-langchain.vectorstoremilvus/).
+If you find any outdated or inconsistent content, please prioritize the official documentation and feel free to raise an issue for us.